watsonfellowship/watson-51/_fellows/samara-gordon-wexler.md

 ---

-Engaging with different end-of-life care practices and funeral traditions, I investigated the reciprocal relationship between healthcare systems and cultural attitudes towards death and dying with the ultimate goal of countering the Western taboo surrounding death and reshaping end-of-life care.
+Engaging with different end-of-life care practices and funeral traditions, I investigated the reciprocal relationship between healthcare systems and cultural attitudes towards death and dying.
+I aim to counter the Western taboo surrounding death, and atalyze changes in care that redefine a ‘good death.’